sandeeppaulraj/CarND-Vehicle-Detection/writeup.md

 #### 1. Image Pipeline

-I have four different scales and search areas that i selltled for after much experimentation.
+I have four different scales and search areas that i settled for after much experimentation.
 One of the main difficulties in this part of the project was detection of the **white car**.
 As this was moving away, the effective size/scale of the **car image** was changing so i had to make changes to search area and scale.
 The end result after this is not perfect but atleast detects the **white car** most of the time.

 So after obtaining 4 window lists from the 4 different calls to the find cars routine, I combine the four window lists into one list.
 I then add heat to each box in box list and apply a threshold of two to help remove false positives.
 Finally i find final boxes from heatmap using label function.
 Essentially each blob corresponds to a vehicle and bounding boxes are constructed to cover the area of each detected blob.